Jingulu language: Anaphoric

-(kuna is neuter)

 Cataphoric

 The only cataphoric demonstrative is jiyi and refers to nominals of all classes.

 Nominal features

 Gender

 All nominals in Jingulu belong to a certain gender or class of which there are four: masculine, feminine, neuter and vegetable.
 The vegetable class is the smallest of the classes with fewest nominals.
 Next comes the feminine class, and then the neuter and the masculine classes.

 The characteristic endings of nominals belonging to the vegetable class are -imi and -ibi.
 Most nominals of this class are long, thin, pointed or sharp objects.
 For instance, a lot of vegetables, body parts, instruments and weather phenomena.
 Examples include wardbardbumi "bush passionfruit," mankijbi "back of neck" and kingmi "rainbow."

 The characteristic endings for feminine nominals are -ini, -irni, -idi and -irdi.
 Most nominals of this class are female animates, different kinds of axes, the sun, as well as for most smaller songbirds, and many unusual animals.
 Examples include nambiliju "female body," dardawurni "axe" and lirrikbirni "cockatoo."

 The characteristic ending for masculine nominals is -a, although a lot of masculine nominals also end in a consonant.
 Most nominals of this class are animates, although it also contains a number of flat or rounded inanimates.
 Examples include jambilija "male body," kiyinarra "vagina" and yarrulan "youth."